rackerlabs/rackspace-how-to/content/general/faq-role-based-access-control-rbac.md

 #### Can Rackspace display usage per billing or per user?

-No. Per-billing and per-user usage are not offered at this time.
+Per-billing and per-user usage are not offered at this time.

 #### Which users can create support tickets?